-For many of us these days the Portrait Mode in our smartphone camera is our best friend.
-This uses a 2x or 3x zoom telephoto lens, which is fab for focusing on just one thing.
+For many of us these days, the Portrait Mode in our smartphone camera is our best friend.
+This uses a 2x or 3x zoom telephoto lens, which is fab for focusing on just "one thing".
 Blurring out the background adds to the effect, creating a beautiful image that guides the eye exactly where to go.
-But it also means as photographers we don't have to think too much about composition.
+But it also means as photographers, we don't have to think too hard about composition.

 If you try this out, I'd love to see some of your wide-angle ordinary life photographs on the community Instagram.
 Just use the #wearejustlooking.

 Five things I found worth sharing this month:

 Mike Schmidt shows you a series of photographs, some taken by himself and others generated (or co-produced) using AI.
 He asks: can you tell which is which?
 Like 73.6% of others, I guessed them all correctly.
 But before feeling too smug it's worth noting that an AI-generated image recently won the Sony World Photography Awards.